Malta: Religion

 The Jewish population of Malta reached its peak in the Middle Ages under Norman rule.
-In 1479, Malta and Sicily came under Aragonese rule and the Alhambra Decree of 1492 forced all Jews to leave the country, permitting them to take with them only a few of their belongings.
-Several dozen Maltese Jews may have converted to Christianity at the time to remain in the country.
-Today, there are two Jewish congregations.In 2019 the Jewish community in Malta gathered around 150 persons, slightly more than the 120 (of which 80 were active) estimated in 2003, and mostly elderly.
+In 1479, Malta and Sicily came under Aragonese rule and the Alhambra Decree of 1492 forced all Jews to leave the country.
+Today, there are two Jewish congregations.
+In 2019 the Jewish community in Malta gathered around 150 persons, slightly more than the 120 (of which 80 were active) estimated in 2003, and mostly elderly.
 Many among the newer generations decided to settle abroad, including in England and Israel.
 Most contemporary Maltese Jews are Sephardi, however, an Ashkenazi prayer book is used.
-In 2013 the Chabad Jewish Center in Malta was founded by Rabbi Haim Shalom Segal and his wife, Haya Moshka Segal.
+In 2013 the Chabad Jewish Centre in Malta was founded.

-The Maltese Jews found themselves without a synagogue when the building on Spur Street was demolished in 1979.
-In 1984, a new synagogue was opened at 182 Strada San Orsola, but it had to close down in 1995 as the building was collapsing.[14]
-In 2000, a new synagogue was built in Ta' Xbiex with donations from the United States and the UK.
-The Jewish Foundation of Malta now manages it along with a Jewish Center.

-There is one Muslim mosque, the Mariam Al-Batool Mosque.
-A Muslim primary school recently opened.
-Of the estimated 3,000 Muslims in Malta, approximately 2,250 are foreigners, approximately 600 are naturalised citizens, and approximately 150 are native-born Maltese.
+There is one purpose-built Muslim mosque, the Mariam Al-Batool Mosque, although there are also a few improvised mosques located in Muslim homes spread around the island.
+The 2021 census recorded 17,454 Muslims, of which 1,746 were Maltese citizens.

 Zen Buddhism and the Baháʼí Faith claim some 40 members.

-In a survey held by the Malta Today, the overwhelming majority of the Maltese population adheres to Christianity (95.2%) with Catholicism as the main denomination (93.9%).

-According to the same report, 4.5% of the population declared themselves as either atheist or agnostic, one of the lowest figures in Europe.
-According to a Eurobarometer survey conducted in 2019, 83% of the population identified as Catholic.
+In a survey held by Malta Today, the overwhelming majority of the Maltese population adheres to Christianity (95.2%) with Catholicism as the main denomination (93.9%); 4.5% of the population declared themselves either atheist or agnostic, one of the lowest figures in Europe.
+According to a 2019 Eurobarometer survey, 83% of the population identified as Catholic.
 The number of atheists has doubled from 2014 to 2018.
-Non-religious people have a higher risk of suffering from discrimination, such as lack of trust by society and unequal treatment by institutions.
-In the 2015 edition of the annual Freedom of Thought Report from the International Humanist and Ethical Union, Malta was in the category of "severe discrimination".
-In 2016, following the abolishment of blasphemy law, Malta was shifted to the category of "systematic discrimination" (which is the same category as most EU countries).
+The 2015 edition of the annual Freedom of Thought Report from the International Humanist and Ethical Union, asserted Malta was in the category of "severe discrimination", alongside seven other EU countries.
+In 2016, following the abolishment of blasphemy law, Malta was shifted to the category of "systematic discrimination" (same as most EU countries).